yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 In this install mode (now the default starting from Yarn v2), Yarn generates a single `.pnp.js` file instead of the usual `node_modules`.
 Instead of containing the source code of the installed packages, the `.pnp.js` file contains a map linking a package name and version to a location on the disk, and another map linking a package name and version to its set of dependencies.
 Thanks to this efficient system, Node can directly know where to look for files being required - regardless of who asks for them!

-This approach as various benefits:
+This approach has various benefits:

 - Since we only need to generate a single text file instead of tens of thousands, installs are now pretty much instantaneous - the main bottleneck becomes the number of dependencies in your project rather than your disk performances.